 Once the DLCP has accepted your Foreign Registration Statement, they will issue your LLC a Certificate of Registration that will state that your LLC is registered to do business in DC.
 If you file online or by mail, the DLCP will mail you a stamped copy.
 If you file in person, you’ll be required to pay $100 for expedited service, but you won’t have to wait around for your certificate.

 How long will it take DC to process my Foreign Registration Statement?

-Regular filings take about 15 business days to process (add extra time for mailed filings).
-You can also pay an extra $50 for three-day processing, or an extra $100 for same-day processing.
+DC processes regular filings in about 15 business days, though you’ll need to add extra time for mailed filings.
+You can pay an extra $50 for three-day processing, or an extra $100 for same-day processing.

 DC Foreign LLC Registration FAQ